Preserving These Public Lands as National Monuments to Protect the Past, Present and Future of Our Southwestern Ecosystems

 Designation of the following sites as national monuments would help secure wildlife corridors and water resources that will help vulnerable species survive in the face of climate change.

-Grand Canyon Watershed National Monument
+Greater Grand Canyon Heritage National Monument

-Thus the Center is proposing that another monument be designated: the Grand Canyon Watershed National Monument.
-Along with providing habitat for the endangered Mexican spotted owl and California condor, endemic Kaibab squirrel and majestic northern goshawk, the 1.7 million acres of this proposed monument contain distinctive and unique ecological treasures, including the Kaibab Plateau, with one of the largest southwestern old-growth ponderosa pine forests; House Rock Valley, a remote and wild grassland ecosystem; the Kaibab-Pausaguant Wildlife Corridor, which facilitates migration and survival of large mammals like mule deer and pronghorn; and the life-sustaining waters of Kanab Creek and Grand Canyon's South Rim springs.
+Thus the Center is proposing that another monument be designated: the Greater Grand Canyon Heritage National Monument.
+Along with providing habitat for the endangered Mexican spotted owl and California condor, endemic Kaibab squirrel and majestic northern goshawk, the 1.7 million acres of this proposed monument contain distinctive and unique ecological treasures, including the Kaibab Plateau, with one of the largest southwestern old-growth ponderosa pine forests; House Rock Valley, a remote grassland ecosystem; the Kaibab-Pausaguant Wildlife Corridor, which facilitates migration and survival of large mammals like mule deer and pronghorn; and the life-sustaining waters of Kanab Creek and Grand Canyon's South Rim springs.

 Greater Canyonlands National Monument